Build Loyal Customers With A Blog

-As you can see, artist blogs are very important to build brand awareness and increasing sales.
+As you can see, artist blogs are essential to build brand awareness and increasing sales.

 It takes more than just writing a few posts to build loyal consumers.

-You will need to be committed to writing quality content that will attract your target audience to your online art gallery.
+You must be committed to writing quality content that will drive your target audience to your online art gallery.